CO17309/FACE-RECOGNITION-USING-PYTHON/README.md

 Program that uses the pre-trained neural network and a webcam, to authenticate the user sitting in front of the computer.

+## Technical requirements
+The following Python libraries are required for this chapter:

+Numpy 1.15.2

+Keras 2.2.4

+OpenCV 3.4.2

+PIL 5.4.1

 ## Facial Recognition Systems
 We can break down the face recognition into smaller steps.